 - rethinking the design of products with an emphasis on repair and after-life considerations.

-The RemakerSpace Centre will enable organisations to fully exploit technologies such as additive manufacturing (3D Printing) and innovative solutions for repair, remanufacturing and re-use.
-It is a not-for-profit venture which will be located on Cardiff University's campus and scheduled to open by 2021.
+The RemakerSpace will enable organisations to fully exploit technologies such as additive manufacturing (3D Printing) and innovative solutions for repair, remanufacturing and re-use.
+It is a not-for-profit venture which will be located in Cardiff University's Innovation Campus (SPARK) and scheduled to open by the end of 2021.

 RemakerSpace opens early to help respond to coronavirus (COVID-19)